-It may be that your cancer was misdiagnosed initially; your symptoms could have gone unrecognised by an under-pressure GP; vital test results may have gone missing from the hospital lab; an appointment letter for that important scan may not have been sent out in the right timescale.
-Any of these factors could be classed as medical negligence; if you feel you have been a victim of one of them or something similar, you may be able to make a claim for the compensation and that could mean that any long-lasting health issues that you suffer with as a result can be properly supported and cared for.
+It may be that your cancer was misdiagnosed initially; your symptoms could have gone unrecognised by an under-pressure GP, vital test results may have gone missing from the hospital lab, an appointment letter for that important scan may not have been sent out in the right timescale.
+Any of these factors could be classed as clinical medical negligence.
+If you feel you have been a victim of one of them or something similar, you may be able to make a claim for the compensation and that could mean that any long-lasting health issues that you suffer with as a result can be properly supported and cared for.

 This is, without doubt, a very difficult time for you and your family.
 It is important to us at T G Baynes that we are sensitive to the needs of you and your family at this time.
 We are experienced in helping victims of medical negligence to understand what went wrong during their care.